 Some aspects of our programme’s concepts are Twelve Step related.
 Although we are not a Twelve Step programme, we do advocate mutual aid fellowships as a continuing care pathway.
 We introduce the idea of the inner child and the inner healing needed to be able to increase our self-love and acceptance, and we offer opportunities to explore the spiritual aspect of recovery.

-The residential programme is located in a former farmhouse set in the beautiful surroundings of the Exmoor National Park in North Devon.
+The residential programme is currently located in a former farmhouse set in the beautiful surroundings of the Exmoor National Park in North Devon.